Polyculture permaculture gardening is fantastic

 I think that greatly depends on what you’re growing and how good your soil is.
 I think polyculture works fantastic for spring greens, as you can harvest the micro greens, then baby leaf lettuce/greens, then harvest all the head lettuce and plant your next set of crops for a fall harvest.
 In this case it will offer a slightly higher yield than rows, however won’t be much different than block planting except your growing more than one crop variety.

-Will Polyculture Work for you?
+Will polyculture permaculture gardening work for you?

 It depends on how you like to grow food.
 Many people prefer the look of growing in rows and the ease of weeding in-between the rows because you can see what’s what.